apache/pulsar/site2/website/versioned_docs/version-2.9.0/admin-api-topics.md

   -   **topicEpoch**: The topic epoch or empty if not set.

+  -   **filteredEntriesCount**: The count of skipped entries for the topic.

   -   **nonContiguousDeletedMessagesRanges**: The number of non-contiguous deleted messages ranges.

   -   **nonContiguousDeletedMessagesRangesSerializedSize**: The serialized size of non-contiguous deleted messages ranges.